levid83/ticketing-microservices/readme.md

 - Auth service - implements JWT-based user authentication and protects API endpoints from unauthorized access
 - Tickets service - handles ticket creation, editing and listing
-- Orders service - handles ticket reservation, cancellation, and listing
+- Orders service - handles ticket reservation, cancellation and listing
 - Payments service - handles credit card payments coming from users using Stripe as a payment processor
 - Expiration service - watches for the expiration of ticket reservations using an expiration queue
 - Kubernetes Ingress - provides routing rules to manage external users' access to the services in the Kubernetes cluster